 - Join organized tours for excursions and cultural visits, it will allow you to make new friends, and you will also end up cutting costs.

 - Credit cards are accepted all over the country, but as we say in Greece, cash is king.
-Sometimes paying cash for tours and souvenirs can even earn you a good discount.
+Paying cash for tours and souvenirs can even earn you a good discount.

-- For women: men will look, and they will sometimes be too polite and attentive to your taste; however, they won’t go further than a look, maybe a smile, and say hello; they won’t really chase you.
+- For women: men will look, and sometimes be too polite and attentive to your taste; however, they won’t go further than a look, maybe a smile, and say hello; they won’t chase you.

 If you’re still worried about the language (Greek is a very different and challenging language to speak and understand), you can learn some useful words and phrases to make your life much easier.
 Although almost everyone speaks English in most parts of Greece, it is a nice touch to learn a few words, and locals appreciate it.
 So, here are some basic, practical, and straightforward words to know before your solo trip to Greece: